-- Interested in the world's natural and human environments - Wanting to be a good global citizen and develop an improved understanding of how to manage the use of the world's resources to enable sustainability - Wishing to increase your knowledge of the world and the major events that occur within it - Thinking of a career in these areas.
+- Interested in the world's natural and human environments - Wanting to be a good global citizen and develop an improved understanding of how to manage the use of the world's resources to enable sustainability

+- Wishing to increase your knowledge of the world and the major events that occur within it - Thinking of a career in these areas.
-UNIT 1: HAZARDS AND DISASTERS

-Characteristics of hazards and disasters

-We investigate the types, causes and impacts of hazards or disasters such as volcanic activity, earthquakes, tsunamis, severe weather events, bushfires, infectious diseases, oil spills and plastics in our waterways.

-Responses to hazards and disasters

-We explore the nature and effectiveness of responses to assess and manage the impacts of hazards and disasters.
+UNIT 1: HAZARDS AND DISASTERS WHAT IS STUDIED?
+Characteristics of hazards We investigate the types, causes and impacts of hazards or disasters such as volcanic activity, earthquakes, tsunamis, severe weather events, bushfires, infectious diseases, oil spills and plastics in our waterways.
+Responses to hazards and disasters We explore the nature and effectiveness of responses to assess and manage the impacts of hazards and disasters.
 These may include measures such as prediction, warning programs, community preparedness as well as actions taken after hazards.

-- 2 day Fieldwork Trip - Fieldwork Report Managing a man-made hazard - Interpretation and analysis of maps, diagrams and other geographical information. - Examination of case studies at local, national and global scales. - Collect, sort and process primary and secondary data. - End of Semester Examination.
+WHAT TYPE OF WORK IS DONE?
+2-day Fieldwork Trip Fieldwork Report - Managing a man-made hazard Interpretation and analysis of maps, diagrams and other geographical information.
+Examination of case studies at local, national and global scales.
+Collect, sort and process primary and secondary data.
+End of Semester Examination.
+UNIT 2: TOURISM: ISSUES AND CHALLENGES WHAT IS STUDIED?
+Characteristics of tourism We examine the characteristics of tourism including the location and distribution of different types of tourism, tourist destinations and factors affecting the different types of tourism.

-UNIT 2: TOURISM

-· Characteristics of tourism:

-We examine the characteristics of tourism including the location and distribution of different types of tourism, tourist destinations and factors affecting the different types of tourism.
 Case studies from Australia and elsewhere in the world are examined.

-· Impacts of tourism

-We explore the environmental, economic and social impacts of the different types of tourism.
+Impacts of tourism: issues and challenges We explore the environmental, economic and social impacts of the different types of tourism.
 Time is allocated to investigate the measures that could be implemented to enhance the positive impacts and/or minimise the negative impacts of tourism.

-- Fieldwork Day - Fieldwork Report Sustainability of tourism - Interpretation and analysis of maps, diagrams and other geographical information. - Examination of case studies at local, national and global scales. - Collect, sort and process primary and secondary data. - End of Semester Examination.
+WHAT TYPE OF WORK IS DONE?
+Fieldwork Day Fieldwork Report - Sustainability of tourism Interpretation and analysis of maps, diagrams and other geographical information.
+Examination of case studies at local, national and global scales.
+Collect, sort and process primary and secondary data.
+End of Semester Examination.